 Drain the cooled pods, then store them in a freezer-safe container.

 Make sure to mark the freeze date on the container – these will keep for six to 12 months in the freezer.

 You might also try dehydrating the fresh pods.
 They can be dehydrated plain, or jazz them up with spices, herbs, or salt before drying, to create a savory and crunchy homegrown snack food.

-For dehydrating tips, check out our ultimate guide to dehydrating food at our sister site, Foodal.
+For dehydrating tips, check out our guide to dehydrating fruits and veggies.

 For long term storage, you might also decide to can the fruits of your labor.